-GCC Railway to be functional by 2030
+GCC railway to be functional by 2030

 PHOTO

-Muscat: The Sultanate of Oman today chaired the 25th meeting of the Committee of GCC Ministers of Transport and Communications in Muscat.
+Muscat - The Sultanate of Oman today chaired the 25th meeting of GCC Ministers of Transport and Communications in Muscat.
 Oman was represented by the Ministry of Transport, Communications and Information Technology.

+The meeting included approval of items that were discussed at the meeting of GCC transport and communications undersecretaries.

+It was agreed that the target date for operating the GCC railway project would be December 2030.

 The meeting recommended the espousal of a unified regulatory framework for conducting evidentiary tests for ballast water on board ships at GCC ports, among other regulatory measures.